ewildgoose/elixir-sudoku/README.md

 this seems a simple algorithm to code, although it does explore your ability to express cleanly a depth first search, ie there is a need to (cleanly) abort the upper levels of the search due to some finger of the tree reporting a contradition.
-From a functional point of view this algorithm gets passed some state and then computes some new state without returning details of the operations used.
+The "Norvig algorithm" is efficient in that the modification of state is done simultaneously with searching for rules to apply, but it's not "functional" in the sense that functional thinking teaches us to separate side effects (modification of data) from decisions of what modification to make.

-This functional solver is an experiment in maintaining the split between idempotent computation of "how should we change the state" from the application of that operation.
+This functional solver is an experiment in maintaining the split between computation of "how should we modify state" from the application of that state modification operation.
 We succeed in maintaining that split right up to the top level solver, which basically spins asking for a rule to change the state, then applying that rule.
 Of course this is less efficient than modifying your state whilst searching for a next move, but offers some benefits as above.

 ## Use